5,500Units Under Management

 How to Get Your Tenants to Pay Rent on Time

-How to Collect Rent on Time
+How to Ensure Tenants Pay Rent On Time

 While they might be hesitant, you can try to sway them by offering to lower their monthly rent if they agree to enroll in your auto-pay program.
 Then, you’ll get paid on time every month because their rent will automatically draft out of their account, making your job much easier!

-But don’t just lower it out of nowhere – let tenants know when they first sign their lease that you will lower their monthly rent by a specified amount if they pay it on time for the full duration of their lease period (you can choose a shorter time frame, if you’d like).
+But don’t just lower it out of nowhere – let tenants know when they first sign their lease that you will lower their monthly rent by a specified amount if they pay it on time for the full duration of their lease period (you can choose a shorter time frame if you’d like).

+Just about everyone can appreciate an opportunity to build their credit.
 So, why not use that knowledge to help ensure you get paid on time every month?

 Reporting a tenant’s payments to the credit bureaus is a good way to help them build credit and motivate them to pay their rent on or before the due date.